Is owning land better than leasing it?

 In other words, you live at the suffrage of the government - the ultimate landlord.
 Owning property in fee simple merely eliminates one landlord in the chain of landlords that we all have.

 And of course, if you own a condo, you really don't own anything at all, except a share in a really poorly amateur-run corporation.
 You have a right to occupy the condo, and that's it.
 And if 2/3 of the owners decide to sell the building to a developer, well, you don't even own that, anymore (but you might get a nice fat check, as is happening with a Condo we still own).

 And with an 80-year lease, the lease will certainly outlive me.
-And also, with this sort of term is basically the equivalent of owning the property - as reflected by the property values.
+And also, this sort of long-term lease is basically the equivalent of owning the property - as reflected by the property values as well as the property taxes we have to pay.
 When I decide to move, the property will sell for what I paid for it, if not more.

 Because, when it is all said and done, buying Real Estate is little more than buying the right to live on it or use it.